Distributed Graph Coloring Made Easy: Introduction

 In the current paper, we devise several results to advance the understanding of this setting.
 First, we provide a \emph{simple} deterministic algorithm that scales between the two extremes of $\Delta+1$ (or rather $O(\Delta)$ colors) and $O(\Delta^2)$ colors.
-In particular, for a parameter $1\leq k\leq O(\Delta)$ of the user's choice the algorithm computes a $O(k\Delta)$ coloring in $O(\Delta/k)$ rounds.
+In particular, for a parameter $k\geq 1$ of the user's choice the algorithm computes a $O(k\Delta)$ coloring with complexity $f(\Delta)=O(\Delta/k)$.
 In the algorithm, each node $v$ uses its input color, e.g., provided by Linial's algorithm, to (locally) compute a sequence $p_v(0),p_v(1), \ldots $ of colors.
-Then, node $v$ \emph{tries} to get colored with one of the first $k$ colors in its sequence.
-If it tries a color $c$ that is not \emph{conflicting} with the neighbors' trials node $v$ gets permanently colored with color $c$, otherwise $v$ continues to the next round in which it tries the next $k$ colors in its sequence, and so on.
+Then, node $v$ \emph{tries} to get colored with one of the first $k$ colors in its sequence by sending these trials to its neighbors and receiving their trials.
+If $v$ tries a color $c$ that is not \emph{conflicting} with the neighbors' trials node $v$ gets permanently colored with color $c$, otherwise $v$ continues to the next round in which it tries the next $k$ colors in its sequence, and so on.

 Second, we show that this simple \emph{mother algorithm} either immediately yields the core steps of the aforementioned papers, e.g., the algorithms in \cite{linial92,BEG18}, or can be mildly adapted to obtain crucial subroutines developed or used in \cite{BarenboimEK14,Kuhn2009WeakColoring,BE09,FHK,Barenboim16,BEG18,MT20}.
-E.g., a mild adaption yields \emph{$d$-defective colorings} which were the crucial ingredient in \cite{BarenboimEK14, Kuhn2009WeakColoring,BE09}, or \emph{arbdefective colorings} which were crucial in \cite{FHK, Barenboim16, BEG18, MT20}.
+E.g., a mild adaptation yields \emph{$d$-defective colorings} which were the crucial ingredient in \cite{BarenboimEK14, Kuhn2009WeakColoring,BE09}, or \emph{arbdefective colorings} which were crucial in \cite{FHK, Barenboim16, BEG18, MT20}.
 A core strength of our result is that the algorithms for each of these results are very similar.
 To get a feeling for this let us look at defective colorings.
 In a \emph{$d$-defective coloring} a node is allowed to have at most $d$ neighbors with the same color.
 Besides a suitable choice of $k$ and sequences $p_v(0),p_v(1), \ldots$, the only change is in the execution of the algorithm: When deciding whether to keep a color $c$ a node tolerates up to $d$ neighbors with the same color.
-This algorithm does not yet do the job as the defect of a node $v$ might be larger than $d$ at the end of the execution if one or more neighbors of $v$ choose the same color as $v$ in later rounds, but it still captures the essence of the adaptions that need to be performed.
+This algorithm does not yet do the job as the defect of a node $v$ might be larger than $d$ at the end of the execution if one or more neighbors of $v$ choose the same color as $v$ in later rounds, but it still captures the essence of the adaptations that need to be performed.

 Third, at the cost of losing the full simplicity of the algorithm, we show how to compute an $O(\Delta^{1+\eps})$-coloring in $O(\Delta^{1/2-\eps/2})$ rounds, and we improve the state of the art runtime for computing so called \emph{ruling sets}.